ispyhumanfly/prowler/README.md

 # Prowler
-Easily search the web, extract data from the results, and transform that data into a format you can use.
+Search the web, extract data from the results, and transform that data into a format you can use.

 ## Synopsis
 Elit eiusmod enim ex duis ex irure anim est labore aute eu id.